cat-react/form/docs/api.md

 ```
 ---

+**Warning**: You don't have to define those for global rules like "equalsField".
+Those global rules create those dependencies automatically.

 ### Passes Down
 Props which are passed down to your custom input which uses the HOC.
 Additonally all props which are being passed to the HOC will also be passed down.